asherliu/researchHOWTO/readme.md

 > October, 23: A plan ≈ a contract

-> June, 24: 为道日损 for doing a good research.
+> June 24: 为道日损 for doing good research.

 > July 18, 2024: Short bio, and Suggestions for College Life.
 This edit is used for a presentation at Rutgers.